PrestaShop/PrestaShop/README.md

 Installation
 --------

 If you downloaded the source code from GitHub, read our guide on [installing PrestaShop for development][install-guide-dev].
-If you intend to install a production shop, make sure to download the latest version from [our download page][download], then read the [install guide for users][install-guide].
+If you intend to install a production shop, make sure to download the latest version from [our releases page][download], then read the [install guide for users][install-guide].

 Docker compose
 --------